 The Schenberg Fellowship (Music) offers a prize for composition to a high achieving tertiary student or recent graduate from a recognized tertiary institution in Western Australia to provide the opportunity to undertake further musical studies in composition outside of Western Australia or overseas.
-The value of the prize in 2015 is $30,000.
+The value of the prize is $30,000.

 The prize is awarded and administered by the School of Music at UWA.
-The selection committee comprises the Head of the UWA School of Music (as chair), and two academics from the School of Music with expertise in composition.
+The selection committee comprises the Head of the UWA School of Music (as Chair), and two academics from the School of Music with expertise in composition.

 - Relevant dates